MicrosoftDocs/customer-insights/ci-docs/journeys/portal-optional.md

 > [!IMPORTANT]
 > If you don't provision your portal through the Customer Insights - Journeys app, you can’t connect it later.

-1. [Launch the Customer Insights - Journeys setup wizard](re-run-setup.md) for the instance you want to modify.
+1. [Access the installation management area](setup.md#install-uninstall-or-update-customer-insights) for the instance you want to modify.
 You should be able to see that the **Use your own webserver** option is currently selected.

     > [!div class="mx-imgBorder"]
     > ![Setup wizard for an existing instance without portal integration.](media/fre-add-portal-1-2.png)